-This research contributes by emphasizing the importance of anxiety, a factor sometimes neglected in DGBL investigations, especially within the Indonesian elementary school context.
+This research contributes by emphasizing speaking anxiety, a feature sometimes neglected in DGBL investigations, especially within the Indonesian elementary school context.
 The study demonstrates that integrating Duolingo into actual classroom environments can enhance confidence and diminish fear in young learners.
 The findings extend existing knowledge by demonstrating that DGBL not only improves motivation and engagement but also mitigates emotional barriers that impede oral proficiency.